 Going outside of your culinary comfort zone is one of the fun parts of traveling, but when keeping a vegetarian diet, travel can often come with uncertainty.
 A meatless diet shouldn’t stop you from seeing the world.
-It’s easy to find vegetarian food in many countries, and we’d like share some of our most appetizing favorites.
+By planning your trip with a Ker & Downey designer, every detail is considered, including your dietary preferences.
+We make it less of a hassle to find vegetarian food all over the world.
+We are sharing just some of our most appetizing favorites.
 Whether you are trying to go plant-based more often or are a full-time vegetarian, there is no lack of yummy culinary options across the globe, making travel for vegetarians less stressful.

 Burning up a lot of energy in Tel Aviv is an easy thing to do with its long stretches of beach and profound history to explore.
 It’s a relief knowing that there’s plenty of tasty sustenance for vegetarians in the city.
 Bite into a crispy falafel served with crunchy salads and tahini, scooping it all up in fluffy pita bread.

 Bangkok is foodie heaven, even for vegetarians.
 There’s a whole host of stir fried vegetables and tofu in this Buddhist-based nation.
 Order a noodle dish (there are many) mixed with a healthy green called Morning Glory.
 It kind of looks like spinach, but has a stronger and very delicious taste.
 A word of caution: although a menu items may seem meat-free (like papaya salad) it often has fish sauce.
 Be sure to ask your Ker & Downey guide for a few Thai phrases to inform the restaurant that you are vegetarian.